- Our Story

 2016 Salzburg Global Seminar, "Better Health Care: How do we learn about improvement?"

 The Salzburg Global Seminar, “Better Health Care: How do we learn about improvement?”, chaired by M. Rashad Massoud, brings together thought leaders in a week-long collaboration (July 10–15) around quality improvement.
-The group of 60 participants are engaging in a series of dynamic discussions and deliberations regarding the epistemology in the area of improving health care; review various methods and techniques of learning; and ultimately, produce a product that informs and advances the field of quality improvement in health care.
+The group of 60 participants engage in a series of dynamic discussions and deliberations regarding the epistemology of health care improvement; review various methods and techniques of learning; and ultimately, produce a product that informs and advances the field of quality improvement in health care.

 The Salzburg Global Seminar is hosting an online meeting that runs in parallel to the in-person seminar to accommodate those who wish to participate but cannot attend.
 Materials will be shared online prior to each day's meeting and daily summaries will be posted to the site, with an opportunity for online participants to submit their comments.
 These comments will be collected and presented to the in-person participants on a daily basis.